CeliaBenquet/Project_ADA/README.md

 - export_items_1574515779.csv (Fao commodity)

-# A list of internal milestones up until project milestone 3
+# A list of internal milestones up until project Milestone 3
-This will do those following steps until Milestone 3:
+We will do those following steps until Milestone 3:
 * More precise analysis of the data for each questions
 * Answer to the questions by getting the exact processing of the dataFrames
 * Understand how to have a world map representation on Folium
 * Proper vizualisation of the results with Folium
-* Analysis and discussion of the results based on the vizualisation and final answers to question
+* Analysis and discussion of the results based on the vizualisation and final answers to questions
 * Do the data story

 # Questions for TAa
 - How to map our values on a world map seperated by country boundaries.
 Is there a way to link the country names to an area on the map (Folium, implemented map)?